zschutzman/zschutzman.github.io/tradeoffs-fair-dist/index.md

 <h3 style="margin-bottom: 15px; margin-top:10px; " >Maps and Code</h3>

-This is additional material for the paper [*Trade-Offs in Fair Redistricting*](../assets/papers/tradeoffs-fair-redist.pdf), to appear at [AI, Ethics, and Society 2020](https://aies-conference.com).
+This is additional material for the paper [*Trade-Offs in Fair Redistricting*](https://dl.acm.org/doi/abs/10.1145/3375627.3375802), in the proceedings of [AI, Ethics, and Society 2020](https://aies-conference.com).

 In the paper, we explore empirically the 'price' one must pay in terms of the compactness of districts in order to improve the partisan